Colorado Highways: US 50

 Guide:

 From Grand Junction, US 50 heads southeast through near-desert along the Gunnison River to Delta.
 It's 65 mph expressway petty much the whole way.
 At Delta US 50 turns south onto Main St. and heads right through downtown.
 Then, it's expressway southeast toward Montrose, passing through Olathe, where there is a bypass to the east of town, with old US 50 marked as a business route.
-In Montrose, US 50 heads southeast into town on Townsend Ave. and into downtown.
-At the intersection with Main St., US 50 turns NE, US 550 goes SE, and SH 90 goes SW.
-A local-maintained Truck US 50 provides a bypass around the busiest part of downtown.
-US 50 then heads east from Montrose, generally following the Gunnison River.
-West of Sapinero, SH 92 goes across the dam holding back Blue Mesa Reservoir, and intersects US 50.
+In Montrose, US 50 heads southeast into town on Townsend Ave.
+Northeast of downtown at San Juan Ave and US 550, US 50 takes a turn east and uses San Jan Ave to bypass around the northeast side of downtown.
+East of downtown US 50 turns northeast on Main St and heads out of town.

-US 50 then enters Gunnison, and heads east through town on Tomichi Ave.
-US 50 then follows the Tomichi Creek southeast to Sargents, then goes northeast via Agate Creek, over Monarch Pass and the Continental Divide.
-After decending down Monarch Pass, US 50 goes through the crossroads town of Poncha Springs where it intersects US 285.
+After decending down Monarch Pass, US 50 enters the valley containing Poncha Springs and Salida.
+Poncha Springs is the crossroads town where US 50 intersects US 285.
 It's then a short 5 or so miles to Salida, the epicenter of the Arkansas Headwaters Recreation Area.
-US 50 then picks up the Arkansas River and will ultimately follow it east all the way to Kansas, but between Salida and Parkdale it is in the narrow Arkansas River canyon.
+US 50 then picks up the Arkansas River and will ultimately follow it east all the way to Kansas, but between Salida and Parkdale it is in the narrow Arkansas River canyon, aka Bighorn Sheep Canyon.
 Of the towns US 50 passes through while in the canyon, Howard is the largest.
 Texas Creek is a "town" of a single building.
+At Parkdale, US 50 breaks out of the Arkansas River canyon and goes over the rolling terrain to the north of it.
+It would be hard for US 50 to be alongside the Arkansas from Parkdale to Caņon City because it is in Royal Gorge at that point, making road-building an impossibility.
+Don't forget to stop by the Royal Gorge Bridge.

-US 50 becomes a divided expressway as it goes over the rolling terrain north of Royal Gorge, then comes down a hill and warps down to a city street as it enters the west side of Cañon City.
-US 50 goes through downtown on Royal Gorge Blvd. (what else?), and then becomes expressway on the east side of town, all the way to Pueblo.
-In between is Penrose and the expanse of suburbia in Pueblo West.
-At I-25 Exit 101, US 50 goes south on I-25.
-But, if you're planning on simply driving through and are going to La Junta or something, it would be best to simply head through the interchange, and go onto SH 47, and take that southeast to US 50 on the east side of Pueblo.
+US 50 becomes a divided expressway as it goes over the rolling terrain north of Royal Gorge, then comes down a hill and warps down to a city street as it enters the west side of Caņon City.
+US 50 goes through town on Royal Gorge Blvd. (which is appropriate) passing one block to the south of the main part of downtown.
+US 50 then becomes expressway on the east side of town, all the way to Pueblo.
+Much of the stretch is fairly desolate, with Penrose about halfway along it.
+Eventually US 50 comes to the expanse of suburbia in Pueblo West, then meets I-25 Exit 101 on the north side of Pueblo.
+US 50 goes south on I-25, but, if you're planning on simply driving through and are going to La Junta or something, it would be best to simply head through the interchange, and go onto SH 47, and take that southeast to US 50 on the east side of Pueblo.

 US 50 leaves I-25 at Exit 100A, and heads east through the northern part of Pueblo as a divided expressway.
-It then heads east out onto the Plains along SH 96's historic routing.
+At the 4th St interchange SH 96 joins US 50 and head east out onto the heavily irrigated and farmed Arkansas valley plains along SH 96's historic routing along the north side of the river.
 Meanwhile, BR US 50 starts at SH 96 at 4th St. and Santa Fe Ave. in downtown Pueblo, and heads south, and then east.
-US 50 goes through Baxter and Devine, and just east of Avondale, they meet again, and US 50 heads east along the south side of the Arkansas.
+US 50 goes past the Pueblo Airport and through Baxter and Devine, remaining an expressway.
+At the entrance to the Pueblo Chemical Depot there's a trumpet interchange, and immediately east of that SH 96 breaks off to the northeast and US 50 warps down to a two-lane road.
+US 50 crosses over the south side of the Arkansas, and east of Avondale BR 50 meets US 50 and ends.

 For a story of life along US 50, check out the July 7, 1997 issue of Time Magazine.